My spouse spends more money than we haveApr 20, 2021

 Now, since achieving your goals is an ongoing process, you should take time to monitor your progress.
 While in some months you may regress, knowing that you are improving can be encouraging.
 Hold financial meetings and determine how you’ve performed.
 You can also use this opportunity to praise your spouse and encourage one another to continue working towards your shared financial goals.

 Addressing money issues is hard.
 But ignoring the problem will eventually hurt your future.
 If your partner spends more than what you have, these tips can help you deal with the issue.
-Just don’t forget to be non-judgemental and loving.
+Just don’t forget to be non-judgmental and loving.
 However, if you are still having trouble getting through your spouse, maybe contacting a financial counselor or therapist will help.
 Look for one who has expertise in helping couples with financial problems.